scylladb/scylla-cluster-tests/docs/configuration_options.md

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **service_level_shares** / SCT_SERVICE_LEVEL_SHARES

 List if service level shares - how many server levels to create and test.
-Uses in SLA test.list of int, like: [100, 200]
+Uses in SLA test. list of int, like: [100, 200]

 **default:** [1000]